echosa/quizellaneous/Readme.md

 This is just a little personal hobby project for me to work on creating a Symfony application from scratch.

+This is not meant to be a high-traffic, crazy secure, production app.
+There will be likely be some hard-coded values, sub-optimal design, etc. The frontend/UI/UX will certainly not be top-notch (though I will try to improve it).
+The main point is to simply have a _working_ Symfony app.

 ### Dev Set Up

 1. Clone the repository